lourw/dot_files/README.md

 To install all configs, just run `./install.sh`

 # List of tools to install on a new machine
+We are using nix with home-manager to create our environments each time.
+To create an environment with relevant tools installed, use `home-manager switch --impure`

 - Kubernetes
     - k9s: CLI tool for visualizing and manipulating k8s resources